hardcamls/zprize/msm-top-level-pippenger-design.md

 - The amount of time taken to perform the bucket aggregation on the host

-We have chosen $B=13$ and $W=20$ in our implementation, as this uses up ~60% of the memory resources available and the bucket aggregation will be 1/10th the speed of of bucket sum.
+We have chosen $B=13$ and $W=20$ in our implementation, as this uses up ~60% of the memory resources available and the time taken for bucket aggregation is around 1/10th the time taken for bucket sum.
 This allows our implementation to have a comfortable margin for routing in the FPGA and for the bucket accumulation to be fast enough relative to bucket sum.
 We discuss some ideas on improving the performance further in the [future work section](msm-future-work).

 ## FPGA Dataflow